atomicdata-dev/atomic-data-browser/README.md

 ## Understanding & contributing to the code

+- **Routing** is firstly done using React Router, and secondly using the ResourcePage component.
+This component checks the Class of the Resource, and decides which view is most suitable.
+Users can open Data views and Edit forms for any resource.
 - **Styling** is done using [styled components](https://styled-components.com/).
 The theme settings in `Styling.tsx` desribe colors, border radius and margin size.
 Use these as variables in components to make sure that users can change style preferences (e.g. dark mode, accent color, font, margin size)
 - **Data fetching** is handled by the `Store`, which makes sure that you don't ask twice for the same resource and let's other resources know that things have changed.
 - **Hooks** are used wherever possible.
 This means functional components, instead of old-style Class components.
 Hooks tend to use a pattern similar to React's own `useState`, which means that two terms are returned: the first one contains the current value, and the second one is a function for setting the value.
-- **Routing** is done using React Router.
-Ultimately, the resource URL should resolve into its view in this app.
 - **Document** your components and properties!
 Explain your thinking when doing something non-trivial.
 - **Resources** should have a `about={subject}` tag in HTML elements / DOM nodes, which can be used for debugging and RDFa parsing.
 This means that you can press `e` to edit anything you're hovering on, or press `d` to show the data!
 - **Accessing the store** can be done in your browser with the global `store` object.
 For